 Did you know that all bees hum in the key of C?
 Or that bees, which are vegetarian, evolved from carnivorous wasps during the same era that dinosaurs walked the earth?

 These are among the fascinating facts you can pick up in London when you visit The Hive.
-This marvelous combination of 17-metre-high sculpture (designed by Wolfgang Buttress), engineering and science project will continue to be the anchor of Kew Gardens’ focus on bees until November 2017.
+It’s a marvelous combination of 17-metre-high sculpture (designed by Wolfgang Buttress), engineering and science project.
+And it will be the anchor of Kew Gardens’ focus on bees until November 2017.
 Inspired by research into the life of bees, it’s surrounded by a wildflower meadow still active with bees in early September.

 The promise is “Step inside and discover the secret life of bees”.
 I don’t know about that, but you can certainly hear The Hive humming away in the key of C long before you see it.